HOW LONG DOES IT TAKE TO WALK THE NAKASENDO WAY? WHICH SECTION OF NAKASENDO WAY IS THE BEST? HIKE BETWEEN TSUMAGO AND MAGOME?

 In the morning, take a local train to Nagiso and start hiking the Nakasendo trail.
 About 4 km to the post town of Tsumago passing through many small villages, temples and the castle ruins of Tsumago.

-Tsumago is one of the best preserved post town in Nakasendo.
-How about tasting “goheimochi” rice cake and soba (buckwheat) noodles before embarking on another hike.
+Tsumago is one of the best-preserved post towns in Nakasendo.
+How about tasting “goheimochi” rice cake and soba (buckwheat) noodles before embarking on another hike?

-Then hike 8 km through forests, rice fields, traditional tea house, waterfalls and so much more until you reach Magome.
-Tsumago to Magome is is the best hike along Nakasendo Way! – FULL GUIDE IN THE NEXT PART OF THIS POST.
+Then hike 8 km through forests, rice fields, traditional tea houses, waterfalls and so much more until you reach Magome.
+Tsumago to Magome is the best hike along Nakasendo Way! – FULL GUIDE IN THE NEXT PART OF THIS POST.

 In the evening take your time to explore the stunning village of Magome.
 Spend the night at Magome Chaya!